Andrettin/Wyrmsun/readme.txt

 * Buildings
 - Building construction buttons now display whether the building can store resources, as well as resource processing bonuses.

+* Items
+- Added The Iron Crown of Lombardy unique crown.

 * Map Editor
 - Fixed crash when placing a Settlement Site in the editor.